Modules and Lectures

 Internships

 Outside their specializations, students must choose 12 ECTS in Advanced Elective Modules.
 These are free of the specialized area restrictions and can be chosen as preferred, whether they are four 3 ECTS modules or any other combination.
 This gives students the freedom to take electives outside their specialization or to further specialize in one of them.
-Available modules can be found in the module handbook
+Available modules can be found in the Module Handbook

 These 12 ECTS credits can be replaced by a Student Research Project in one of the institutes of the University of Stuttgart.
 Information regarding this can be found in the following link.